Colorado Rocky Mountain School

-Colorado Rocky Mountain School (CRMS) is an independent coeducational boarding and day school in Carbondale, Colorado.
+Colorado Rocky Mountain School (CRMS) is an independent coeducational boarding and day school in unincorporated Garfield County, Colorado, United States, with a Carbondale post office address.
 Founded in 1953, CRMS educates roughly 175 students in grades 9 through 12.
 The curriculum emphasizes rigorous college preparatory academics, exposure to visual and performing arts, educational experience in the wilderness, campus service crews, and required athletics.
 In 2020, school review website Niche ranked Colorado Rocky Mountain school as one of Colorado's best boarding schools and best high schools for the arts.

 History

 Colorado Rocky Mountain School was founded in 1953 by John and Anne Holden, former faculty at the Putney School in Vermont.
 The school was envisioned as an expansion on the educational ideas of Carmelita Hinton at Putney.
 In addition to Hinton, the Holdens drew strongly upon the ideas of Kurt Hahn and John Dewey.
 The school's location in western Colorado facilitated experimentation as well as necessitating practical adaptation of the ideas of its eastern U.S and European-based influences.

 The Holdens were able to buy a small piece of land and the school began in a ranch house on the property originally called the Big House (now renamed Holden House).
 Quickly encountering building space limitations, the Holdens, along with early students and faculty members, built or renovated much of the classroom and dormitory space themselves in the school's founding years.